rhiaro/questforbrothers/index.md

 On the evening before the wood trader was due to arrive, everyone in Feyi-pn na Shep hebinasawa gathered around a fire in the center of the village to eat together and talk.
 They did this every night, but that night had an air of anticipation of something special.
 It wasn't often the village sent away one of their own young ones.

 Tug sat on the ground with her parents, as always.
-Clouds obscured the never-rising-star, so the sky was dark.
+Clouds obscured the never-rising-star, and for a few short hours that night the sun was below the horizon as well.
 Everything was lit by the glow of the fire.
 Tug could grap its flames and the shadows they cast, as well as feeling its warmth and hearing its crackling roar.

 Her hands, ungloved, were wrapped around a warm cup of savoury broth.
 All around her, people laughed and chatted.
 Her parents were close to each other, affectionate.
 Tug felt sad and frightened.

 Han came over with a bowl of dried salted tiny fish.
 She sat by Tug and said nothing.
 But her presence was reassuring.

 Then Tug grapped a gentle nudge from Han.
 She was directing her attention away from the fire and the people and into the earth.
 Tug grapped the circles that had been carved from the ice for the houses in the village, and then deeper, into the stores.
-Her mind traced the sahpe of the carving that was deep underground; half memory, half grapping.
+Her mind traced the shape of the carving that was deep underground; half memory, half grapping.

 "Remember it," said Han.
 "It means something."